CandyyPL/cybersec-notes/htb-academy-notes.md

 We see that cURL does not render the HTML/JavaScript/CSS code, unlike a web browser, but prints it in its raw format.
 However, as penetration testers, we are mainly interested in the request and response context, which usually becomes much faster and more convenient than a web browser.

 We may also use cURL to download a page or a file and output the content into a file using the -O flag.
-If we want to specify the output file name, we can use the -o flag and specify the name.
-Otherwise, we can use -O and cURL will use the remote file name, as follows:
+If we want to specify the output file name, we can use the **-o** flag and specify the name.
+Otherwise, we can use **-O** and cURL will use the remote file name, as follows:
 ```bash
 $ curl -O inlanefreight.com
 $ ls
 index.html
 ```

 As we can see, the output was not printed this time but rather saved into index.html.
 We noticed that cURL still printed some status while processing the request.
-We can silent the status with the -s flag, as follows:
+We can silent the status with the **-s** flag, as follows:
 ```bash
 $ curl -s -O inlanefreight.com
 ```

-### HTTPS
+### HTTPS <a name='web_requests_https' />

 One of the significant drawbacks of HTTP is that all data is transferred in clear-text.
 To counter this issue, the HTTPS (HTTP Secure) protocol was created, in which all communications are transferred in an encrypted format, so even if a third party does intercept the request, they would not be able to extract the data out of it.

+### DNS note

+Although the data transferred through the HTTPS protocol may be encrypted, the request may still reveal the visited URL if it contacted a clear-text DNS server.
+For this reason, it is recommended to utilize encrypted DNS servers (e.g. 8.8.8.8 or 1.1.1.1), or utilize a VPN service to ensure all traffic is properly encrypted.

 ### HTTPS Flow